Where to celebrate Black history, Black present and Black futures in Tempe, Arizona.

 The Juneteenth Celebration in Downtown Tempe will be the ultimate historical exploration and celebration of Black Joy.
 To commemorate Juneteenth, Downtown Tempe is celebrating with a free event from 7 to 11 p.m. at CenterPoint Plaza.
 This event will create a space where people of all ages and races are invited to join in the celebration under the banner of Freedom of Expression, commemorating the strides made in the ongoing quest for racial equality and justice.
 The festivities include a DJ, spoken word performances, hip-hop dance, live art, food vendors, an old-school ice cream truck, roller skating, double dutch, adult beverages, a mobile cigar lounge, an art poetry experience and more.

 Join the Arizona Heritage Center in recognizing the impact of Black communities in Arizona with the annual Juneteenth Celebration.
-Beginning at 10 a.m., community members are welcome to connect with each other and a variety of organizations representing historical societies, action groups, state resources, and the community at large.
+Community members are welcome to connect with each other and a variety of organizations representing historical societies, action groups, state resources, and the community at large.
 This event includes access to to explore the exhibits, live performances, activities and food.
 Registration is FREE.
 Donations to support future programming of this kind can be made by choose the Supporter Admission Pass option for $10.

-The African-American Advisory Committee presents the 11th Annual Juneteenth Celebration to educate the community and celebrate freedom from slavery in the United States.
-Located at the Tempe History Museum, this celebration is FREE, family friendly and will include hands-on activities, performances, community resources, story time, food truck vendors and more from 11 a.m. to 3 p.m.
+The African-American Advisory Committee presents the 12th Annual Juneteenth Celebration to educate the community and celebrate freedom from slavery in the United States.
+Located at the Tempe History Museum, this celebration is FREE, family friendly and will include hands-on activities, performances, community resources, story time, food truck vendors and more.

 Meet Some of Tempe’s Tastemakers